mxtommy/Kip/README.md

 Kip is built on Angular 9 using various open-source assets.
 All free!

 **Tools**

 Linux, Macs, Pi or Windows dev platform supported
 1. Install the latest Node version
 2. Download you favorite coding IDE (we use the free Visual Code)
 3. Create your own GitHub Kip fork and configure your IDE source control to point to this Fork (With Visual Code, GitHub support is built-in)

 **Setup**
-1. Create a GutHub Branch of your own Kip Fork
+1. Create a GitHub Branch of your own Kip Fork
 2. Checkout this new Branch to get the source code locally.
 3. In a command shell (or in the Visual Code Terminal window), go to the root of you local project folder.
 4. Install project dependencies using NPM package and dependency manager: run `npm install`.
 NPM will read local Kip project dependencies (see Steps 2), download and install everything automatically for you.